mvolkmann/blog/input/github-pages.md

 1. cd to the directory of the local repository.
 1. Enter `npm init -y` to create a `package.json` file.
 1. Enter `npm install -D @11ty/eleventy gh-pages npm-run-all`.
-   The `gh-pages` command creates a Git branch named "gh-pages" that contains only a given directory, in this case the "\_site" directory created by the `eleventy` command.
+   The installed `gh-pages` command creates a Git branch named "gh-pages" that contains only a given directory, in this case the "\_site" directory created by the `eleventy` command.
 1. Create a `.gitignore` file containing the lines `/node_modules` and `/_site`.
-1. Edit `package.json` and replace the "test" script with the following:
+1. Edit `package.json` and replace the "test" script with the following npm scripts, most of which are just conveniences:

    ```json
    "add": "git add .",